InSyncWithFoo/pyright-for-pycharm/docs/configurations/running-modes.md

 If any of these requirements are not met,
 [a notification][3] will be displayed.

-Due to backward compatibility, this is the default mode.
-However, for better performance, LSP4IJ mode is recommended.

 ## <i>LSP4IJ</i> and <i>Native LSP client</i> modes